tiprankstipranks

 Tredegar's performance is influenced by costs incurred by its operating companies, including the cost of raw materials and energy.

-These costs include the cost of aluminum (the raw material on which Aluminum Extrusions primarily depends), resin (the raw material on which PE Films primarily depends), PTA and MEG (the raw materials on which Flexible Packaging Films primarily depends), natural gas (the principal fuel necessary for Aluminum Extrusions' plants to operate), electricity, diesel fuel and paint.
+These costs include the cost of aluminum (the raw material on which Aluminum Extrusions primarily depends), resin (the raw material on which PE Films primarily depends), natural gas (the principal fuel necessary for Aluminum Extrusions' plants to operate), electricity, diesel fuel, chemicals and paint.
 Aluminum, resin and natural gas prices are volatile as shown in the charts in Item 7A.
 The Company attempts to mitigate the effects of increased costs through price increases and contractual pass-through provisions, but there are no assurances that higher prices can effectively be passed through to customers or that Tredegar will be able to offset fully or on a timely basis the effects of higher costs.
 Further, the Company's cost control efforts may not be sufficient to offset any increases in raw materials, energy or other costs.

 Legal & Regulatory

-Tredegar is subject to current and future governmental regulations, including environmental laws and regulations, and could become exposed to liabilities and costs associated with such regulation.
+Tredegar is subject to current and future government regulations, including environmental laws and regulations, and could become exposed to liabilities and costs associated with such regulations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.